Safeguarding at William Harding

 Safer recruitment

-To promote a safe environment for our pupils, our selection and recruitment policy includes all checks on staff and regular volunteer’s suitability, including Disclosure and Barring Service checks (formerly CRB checks), as recommended by Buckinghamshire County Council and in accordance with current legislation.
+To promote a safe environment for our pupils, our selection and recruitment policy includes all checks on staff and regular volunteer’s suitability, including Disclosure and Barring Service checks (formerly CRB checks), as recommended by Buckinghamshire Council and in accordance with current legislation.
 When staff commence their employment, they will complete a Safeguarding Induction which is completed by a member of the Safeguarding Team.

 Site safety